zopefoundation/zope.globalrequest/README.rst

 Introduction
 ------------

-This package provides a global way to retrieve the currently active request object in a zope-based web framework.
+This package provides a contextless way to retrieve the currently active request object in a zope-based web framework.
 To do so you simply need to do the following::

     from zope.globalrequest import getRequest